SarahHeinzHouseFRC/frcsim2020/README.md

 ## Configuration File ##
-All three applications refer to the same config file at launch, which is located at `config/robotConfig.yml`.
+All three applications refer to the same YAML config file at launch, which is located at `config/robotConfig.yml`.
 Options for changing the IPs and ports are available, as well as some configuration options to change the vehicle and field shapes.

 ## Interface Control Document (ICD) ##